doctypehuman/sql/README.md

 ## Module 8

+Congratulations on making it this far !
+Well done !!
+We are almost there now.
+It's the home stretch and you can do this !!

 ### Create Database

+In order to create a database the statement `CREATE DATABASE` is used.
+Users with admin access can create databases.
+Once created you can verify the creation with `SHOW DATABASES`

+Syntax:

+	CREATE DATABASE testDB;

+Verify:

+	SHOW DATABASES;

 ### Drop Database

+Deleting a database is done by the statemtn `DROP DATABASE`.
+This can be done only with admin privilege.

+Syntax:

+	DRP DATABASE testDB;

+Once deleted, the database cannot be recovered.

 ### Backup Database

+Backing up a database is done by the statement `BACKUP DATABASE`

+Syntax:

+	BACKUP DATABASE testDB
+	TO DISK = 'file_path';

+Best practice is to not back up the database on the same disk on which the database is.

+Along with `BACKUP DATABASE` exists an option to backup only those parts of the database that have been modified since the last back up.
+That can be done by using the `WITH DIFFERENTIAL` option

+Syntax:

+	BACKUP DATABASE testDB
+	TO DISK = 'file_path'
+	WITH DIFFERENTIAL;

 ### Create Table

+As you know by now that within a database several tables can exist.
+To create a table the statement `CREATE TABLE` is used.
+When creating a table we need to specify the name of the columns and the data type of those columns.

+Syntax:

+	CREATE TABLE test_table (
+	column1 data type
+	column2 data type
+	columnN data type
+	);

+Example:

+	CREATE TABLE Persons (
+  	PersonID int,
+    	LastName varchar(255),
+    	FirstName varchar(255),
+    	Address varchar(255),
+   	City varchar(255)
+	);

+The PersonID column is of type int and will hold an integer.
+The LastName, FirstName, Address, and City columns are of type varchar and will hold characters, and the maximum length for these fields is 255 characters.

+This wil create an empty table.
+To populate the table we can use `INSERT INTO` statement.

+* Creating a table from another table

+We can use the `CREATE TABLE` to create a new table by copying an existing table.

+	CREATE TABLE new_table_name AS
+    	SELECT column1, column2,...
+   	FROM existing_table_name
+  	WHERE ....;

+### Drop Table

+To delete a table we need to use the statement `DROP TABLE`.
+Be carefule when using this statement since it will result in complete loss of all the information stored in the table.

+Syntax:

+	DROP TABLE test_table;

+#### Truncate Table

+Sometimes we might not want to delete the complete table but just the content in it.
+In such a scenario we can use the `TRUNCATE TABLE` statement.

+Syntax:

+	TRUNCATE TABLE test_table;

 ### Alter Table

+The `ALTER TABLE` statement is used to add, remove or modify existing columns in a table.
+It is also used to add or remove _constraints_ on a table.
+When adding a column, the data type needs to be specified.

+Syntax:
+	ALTER TABLE table_name
+	ADD column_name datatype;

+In the above syntax example the option `ADD` can be replaced with `DROP COLUMN` to delete a column or can be replaced with `MODIFY` or `ALTER` depending on the type of databse to modify the column.

+For SQL SERVER and MS ACCESS `ALTER COLUMN` is used and for MYSQL and ORACEL servers `MODIFY COLUMN` is used.
+Modification are generally used to change the data type of the column.

+Example:

+	ALTER TABLE Persons
+	ALTER COLUMN DateOfBirth year;

 ### Constraints